cloudflare/terraform-provider-cloudflare/docs/resources/list.md

 - `description` (String) An optional description of the list.
 - `item` (Block Set) (see [below for nested schema](#nestedblock--item))
+- `ignore_inline_items` (Boolean) Will cause the resource to ignore item nested blocks.
+Useful when managing list items outside of Terraform or when using the `cloudflare_list_item` resource.
+Defaults to `false`.

 ### Read-Only